Shungite for EMF Protection: Does It Work? Science, Evidence & What to Know

 These uses reflect personal preferences and lifestyle choices rather than guaranteed outcomes.

-What Science Does—and Does Not—Say
+What Science Does Say

 Scientific literature has documented: